mintere/sites/docs/theme-development/helpers/assets/staticfilepath.md

 <img src="{{assetUrl 'logo.png'}}"/>
 ```

-The url will include a cache-busting hash.
-When deployed to the Sites platform, you must use the `assetUrl` helper for all non-handlebars assets.
+The url will include a digest of the content as the `v` query parameter.

 **Options:** You may pass options to assetUrl to adjust image rendering.
 These only apply when deployed to the Sites platform - they do not take effect when using the local server.